salomonheimj/king_windows/README.md

 2. **test_02_open_level**: This test case verifies the ability to open and modify an existing level.
 It opens "Level3" from the "Levels" folder, modifies the title and background, and saves the changes.

 3. **test_03_open_all_tests**: This test case iteratively opens different levels from the "Levels" folder and verifies their existence.

+## Conflicts

+The block and grid interactions showed no selectors.
+Attempts of accessibility inspection using spy++, inspector.exe and UIAVerify for Windows showed no way to interact with them.
+Visual recognition attempts were made, but for lack of compatibility with the versions used in this suite, it couldn't be implemented in time.

+Appium inspector wasn't able to connect to the app due to W3C conflicts (which were fixed by hand by deleting the appium-prefix from the connection library).
+Problems similar to this have been listed on https://github.com/microsoft/WinAppDriver/issues/988 and https://github.com/webdriverio/webdriverio/issues/7007